Sambo3975/__speedrun/README.md

 ```

 5. make that .lua file return a table with the input instructions for the level.
 Look inside `__speedrun/speedrun.lua` for documentation.

-There are a couple of example input files for Enjl's episode, Subzero Heroes, in the `runs` folder.
-These should shed some light on how this library is used.